pw22232/AIAREnhanced-Tech/mock-up/mock-up-page.md

 ![Mockup Picture 1](picture_1.png)

 This design presents a visually engaging and user-friendly interface, enabling users to interact seamlessly with their documentation.
-In the lower left corner, you'll notice 'Watson,' a virtual assistant designed to aid in understanding the documentation.
-Watson is envisioned as a 3D figure, skillfully anchored within the 3D space captured by the user's camera, enhancing the overall interactive experience.
+In the lower left corner, you'll notice 'Watson', a virtual assistant designed to aid in understanding the documentation.
+Watson is envisioned as a 3D figure, skilfully anchored within the 3D space captured by the user's camera, enhancing the overall interactive experience.

 ### Interacting with the Diagram